 <item>

-<guid isPermaLink="true">https://community.sellvia.com/ask-community-mw6oype9/post/does-knowing-how-ecommerce-works-ruin-you-as-a-customer-ih3X2m4hHp0zXDu</guid>
+<guid isPermaLink="true">https://community.sellvia.com/showcase-h8kvrona/post/sellvia-announced-new-daily-cash-grant-May0u1lEIOGWRRL</guid>

 </item>